Manchester United has a rich and unique history that begins at Old Trafford Stadium.

 You’ll be able to view the stadium from the grandstands, with access to clear panoramic views of Old Trafford.

-Knowing that this is only slightly different to what thousands of fans see on match day, the tour also takes you into the Manchester United dressing rooms, allowing you to stand where past and current United legends have.
+Inside, your guide will also show you the Manchester United dressing rooms, allowing you to stand where past and current United legends have.

 The museum and stadium tour are part of the basic package.